 For purposes of this experiment, “acute stress” is defined as the stress or feeling of tension and strain resulting from recent demands or pressures.

-This will be measured with a face valid self-report measure.
+In order to measure this accurately we will ask participants about their own stress levels using a straightforward question.

 Conducting the Study